Digital marketing is, “the promotion of your brand through digital media,” and it’s been increasingly popular since 2000.

 - Good grammar, spelling, and readability.
 Besides quality, your content must be well-written, with no formal errors, and easy to read.
-No one wants to see your instead of you’re.
+No one wants to see you instead of you’re.

 - Loading speed.
 A slow website is very annoying.
 If your page doesn’t load fast, your abandonment rates will increase and therefore harm your ranking.

 - Pictures, infographics, and headings.
 They make everything more appealing and facilitate skimming.
-Make sure images are not too big, though, or they will slow the website.
+Make sure images are not too big, though, or they will slow the website down.

 - Design.
 A clean website is super important.
 Font size, typography, and colors have to be pleasing to the eye.
 When in doubt, keep it simple.
 Less is more.